mustafacev/Project-3-/README.md

     As a user, I should also be able to search location on the homepage.
     As a user, I should be able to view the weather data for that specific location.
     Search functionality: Users should be able to easily search for weather based on location.
-    As a user, I should be able to gain an idea of weather conditions by viewing the images for each day.
+    As a user, I should be able to gain an idea of weather conditions by viewing the images for each day as a °C result.

 # Technologies Used
 React,Node,HTML/CSS/JS,Render,Netlify,Bootstrap.